Winning Hearts and Minds

 After all, the brain developed much later with its ability to have abstract thoughts.
-Yet, these older organs, who have been around for millions of years – are also telling us something… yet do we listen?
+Yet, these older organs, who have been around for millions of years before the brain – are also telling us something.
+Do we listen?

 Imagine for a moment, that millions of years before we had a brain, we could “sense” danger somehow with other organs.
 It was our key to survival.
-As the brain developed, these organs kept sending it signals of danger, as the brain turned to the central intelligence unit – our command center.
+As the brain developed, these organs kept sending it signals of danger.
+However, as the brain became the central intelligence unit – our command center.

-And yet, this command center, over time, reduced the amount of credibility it gives those “other” organs… after all, what do they know?
+This command center, over time, reduced the amount of credibility it gives those “other” organs like the gut or heart.
+After all, what do they know?
 They are not a thinking brain.

 By doing so, we limited our decision-making abilities to ONLY consider logic, or logic mostly.
 If we do listen to the other organs, we then need to justify it, or make up some story about why we are listening to them.

-Here is the lesson in all this: Let your heart tell you what to do, and let the brain tell you how to do it – not the reverse.
+Here is the lesson in all this: Let your heart and gut tell you what to do, and let the brain tell you how to do it – not the reverse.